carpentries-incubator/hpc-intro/setup.md

 ### Special cases

-If none of the options above address your circumstances, try an online search for: `Unix shell [your computer model] [your operating system]`.
+If none of the options above address your circumstances, try an online search for: `Unix shell [your operating system]`.

 ## SSH for Secure Connections